California church shooter was licensed armed security guard | Law-Order

 "That suspect was ready to kill everybody in that church," Spitzer said on CNN on Tuesday.
 "It's my belief that he was going to kill everybody and then blow up the church."
 INVESTIGATION

 The FBI said it was opening a hate-crimes investigation in the case.
-Spitzer said at a news briefing on Tuesday that he is adding an enhancement of lying in wait to the charges against Chou, and is considering also adding a hate crime enhancement.
-In addition to one charge of murder and five charges of attempted murder, Chou will also be charged with four felonies related to four Molotov cocktails that he allegedly placed behind a curtain at the church, court documents show.
+Spitzer said at a news briefing on Tuesday that he added an enhancement of lying in wait to the charges against Chou, and is considering also adding a hate crime enhancement.
+In addition to one charge of murder and five charges of attempted murder, Chou was charged with four felonies related to four Molotov cocktails that he allegedly placed behind a curtain at the church, court documents show.

 Dr. John Cheng, 52, who was killed in the incident, was shot when he tackled the gunman, Orange County Sheriff Don Barnes said, crediting Cheng's act of bravery with preventing more fatalities.
 Cheng's action gave other congregants, including a pastor, the opportunity to overpower Chou and tie his legs with an electrical cord, detaining him until sheriff's deputies arrived.